yrahul3910/voting-app/README.md

 * `<Main>`: The component that abstracts all the routes for each path.
 * `<PollButton>`: Each poll displayed in the home page is a `<PollButton>` component.
 * `<Poll>`: The content of the page that contains a poll.
 This is rendered on every call to `/poll/:id`, where `id` is the index of the poll in the database.
+* `<Login>`: The content of the login page, which includes a link to the register page.
+* `<Register>`: The content of the registration page.
+Like `<Login>`, this just contains a form.
+* `<Profile>`: The content of the user's profile page.
+This isn't used as of now.

 ## NPM Scripts
 The scripts are used as below:
 * `server`: Starts the dev server.
 This runs `server.js`, which uses `webpack-dev-middleware` to transpile code and `Express` for the server.
-This also uses the `compression` package to gzip files before sending to the client.
+This also uses the `compression` package to gzip files before sending to the client. `nodemon` is used to restart the server when the file is changed, and `babel-node` transpiles the code before the server is started.
 * `lint:watch`: Runs `lint`, which lints the code, and watches for changes in code and re-runs `lint` each time.
 * `start`: Uses `npm-run-all` to parallely run the above two scripts.
 * `localtunnel`: Uses the `localtunnel` package to share work-in-progress.